pond/dnd/party_oswen/campaign_9/journals/part_15.md

 Oswen confronts Otto; "This box is important, but we don't know if the contents are dangerous - since we're not going anywhere until she's up, why don't we wait, so she can tell us what it is?"
 "But what if there's anyone *else* out there trying to get back?"
 We realise Vi can't, the two on Oerth have to stay and Zorhanna's on Athas.
 So in theory - nobody will be.

-Then Biby says, "What about Tasha?"
+Then Bigby says, "What about Tasha?"

 Yikes.
 Good point.
 "We don't know if she was told...
 Well, I can try Sending..." says Oswen and tries it; "If Alustriel told you of a safe space, do not come.
 Vampire attack.
 We are stuck inside.
 Alustriel injured but will be OK".
 ARC 21.
 The spell works; "What?!
 Is Alustriel injured?
 She mentioned nothing.
 Vampires?!
 Where?
 I can help!
 Oh wait.
 You said not to come.
 Do I wait?"
 Oswen has to burn another L3!
 ARC 19.
 "Sorry to worry you.
 We needed to make sure you were safe.
 Stay where you are.
 I will be in touch."
 "OK...
 Surprising...
 I would have thought Alustriel more than able to handle herself against a vampire.
 Speedy recovery!